kontakten/reactingIt/README.md

 # Project Title

-Testing out Webpack configuration and reaching limits of bundling view layer.
+Testing out Webpack configuration (+ hashing) and ReactJS testing the limits of bundling the view/frontend layer.
 Incomming ReacJS project using this 'swiss army knife' - tool.

 ## Getting Started